LakshmiRadhakrishnan09/Concepts/README.md

 }
 ```
+@ManyToOne annotation is used in the entity that is having foreign key.(In above case in Student entity)

 //By using cascade=ALL option the address need not be saved explicitly when the student object is persisted the address will be automatically saved.
 No need to do this //session.save(address);